alextunyk/json-batch-translate/README.rst

 - Yandex.Translate service is not API service.
 Currently, the Yandex.Translate service is available as a public beta version and provided to the user for personal, non commercial use.
 More details at `Yandex Translate Terms Of Use <http://legal.yandex.ru/translate_termsofuse/>`_ and `Yandex Rules <http://legal.yandex.ru/rules/>`_

-JSON Batch Translate is available as Maven artifact and distributed via the `Maven Central Repository <http://search.maven.org/#browse%7C-94393276>`_:
+JSON Batch Translate is available as Maven artifact and distributed via `Maven Central Repository <http://search.maven.org/#browse%7C-94393276>`_ and `Sonatype OSS Snapshot <https://oss.sonatype.org/content/repositories/snapshots/com/tunyk/jsonbatchtranslate/json-batch-translate/>`_:
 ::
     <dependency>
         <groupId>com.tunyk.jsonbatchtranslate</groupId>